-Former Jets coach Adam Gase among latest names linked to Seahawks OC search
+Ex-Jets coach Adam Gase among latest names linked to Seahawks’ offensive-coordinator search

 “We had a solid relationship,” Adams said then.
 “I don’t hate Adam Gase.
 You know, I don’t hate Adam Gase.
 I have no problem with Adam Gase.
 I just didn’t feel he handled certain situations well as a head coach, and that’s just my opinion.
 Everybody is entitled to their opinion.”

-How much Adams’ thoughts would play into any decision is hard to know, but with the Seahawks hoping to sign Adams to an extension possibly this offseason that will assure he stays in Seattle for the longterm, it would make sense the Seahawks would run it by him.
+How much Adams’ thoughts would play into any decision is hard to know, but with the Seahawks hoping to sign Adams to an extension possibly this offseason that will assure he stays in Seattle for the long-term, it would make sense the Seahawks would run it by him.

 Gase was also head coach of the Dolphins from 2016-18 after first gaining notice as the offensive coordinator for the Denver team in 2013 that faced the Seahawks in the Super Bowl, when Peyton Manning threw for an NFL record 55 touchdown passes during the regular season.